If you are interested in playing on Linux, please consult this post.

-Chapter 5 contains the following transformations: Golem, Latex Drone, Steam Droid, Eldritch Dreamer, Darkmatter Girl, and Male-to-female.
-As of the biolabs update, it also has Raiju and Raibies!
+Chapter 5 contains the following transformations: Golem, Latex Drone, Steam Droid, Eldritch Dreamer, Darkmatter Girl, Raiju, Mechanical Doll, and Male-to-female.

 It contains lots and lots of robot girls, dating a robot girl, robots dying, horrible eldritch nightmare creatures, and giving birth to the universe by getting fingered in front of a black hole.

 Yes, this game has some unique adult situations.